Why you need Windows 10 automatic backup?

 It is a wise choice to turn to an alternative tool when the built-in tool cannot satisfy you.
 Indeed, excellent professional backup software can achieve double result with half the effort in doing Windows 10 scheduled backup.

-AOMEI Backupper Standard is one of the best free backup & restore software that designs for Windows 10.
+AOMEI Backupper Standard is one of the best free backup & restore software designed for Windows computers.
 When it comes to scheduled task and automatic backup, the software offers different backup frequencies.
 In detail, you can create Windows 10 backup based on daily, weekly, or monthly frequency.
-If upgrade to higher version, you can enjoy event-trigger backup and real-time file sync at the same time.
+If you upgrade to higher version, there are also event-trigger backup and real-time file sync at the same time.

 As for the backup item, it supports file backup, system backup, disk backup, and even partition backup.
 It is suggested to use its incremental and differential backup feature to save disk space on the destination while keeping backup up-to-date.
 AOMEI Backupper offers a way to automatically protect your Windows 10 from different dimension.